af83/ucengine-docs/install.md

 ## Dependencies

-U.C.Engine has a few dependancies:
+U.C.Engine has a few dependencies:

 * make
 * erlang (R14A)
 * yaws
 * mnesia or mongodb
 * inets
 * eunit (for testing only)

 ## Debian systems